jorgecarleitao/arrow2/guide/src/high_level.md

 # }
 ```

 Like `FromIterator`, this crate contains two sets of APIs to iterate over data.
-Let's say
+Given
-that you have an array `array: &PrimitiveArray<T>`.
-The following applies:
+an array `array: &PrimitiveArray<T>`, the following applies:

 1. If you need to iterate over `Option<T>`, use `array.iter()`
 2. If you can operate over the values and validity independently, use `array.values() -> &[T]` and `array.validity() -> &Option<Bitmap>`